DCAN-Labs/dcan-nn-unet/doc/tasks/551/not_chirality_corrected/Task551.md

 The results have not been chirality corrected.

-This model is the same as 550 but with half as many synthetic images, or about 5000 SynthSeg image per real image
+This model is the same as 550 but with half as many synthetic images, or about 5000 SynthSeg images.

     Dice score (median over subjects): 0.8298961283381148
     IoU (median over subjects:         0.7092499635530477